- twenty-five (25) AMA PRA Category 1 Credits™ or equivalent annually (calendar year)

 - obtaining a medically related advanced degree, such as a masters in public health

-- successfully completing an ABMS board certification or MoC process
+- successfully completing an ABMS board certification or MoC process (credit accrues to the year in which board certification or MoC is completed; date-specific certificates are required)

 - successfully participating in an Accreditation Council for Graduate Medical Education (ACGME) accredited residency or fellowship program